-Most common Fee: Canadian Funds \$545.00 (Int: \$745)

-Credit Course Fee

-Registration Fee Create student account INCLUDED

-Process paper work

-pertaining to student

-enrolment

-Change from one Course Granted within 7 days of Per course change

-to another. enrolment in an original \$100

-Fee to be paid prior to course given that no

-starting the other course. significant teacher

-engagement has

-transpired.
-Please note
+U • • Most common Fee: Credit Course Fee Canadian Funds \$545.00 (Int: \$795) Create student account INCLUDED Registration Fee Process paper work pertaining to student enrolment Granted within 7 days of Per course change Change from one Course to another.
+Fee to be paid prior to starting the other course. enrolment in an original course given that no significant teacher engagement has transpired.
+Please note student will be new course from start. \$100 g.
+Fee Overview (Effective as of June, 2020)

-Extending the time to No evidence or need is 3 Months
+Extending the time to completion beyond 12 months No evidence or need is provided e.g. No Medical Note 3 Months \$125 OUAC/OCAS upload Electronically completed INCLUDED Letter Fee: e.g. Verification of Enrolment Hard Copy with Signature and Seal including mail/courier INCLUDED \$15 h.
+To learn more about our school fees, please visit: https://oeshighschool.com/school-fees/ i.
+Refund Policy j.
+Course Prerequisites

-completion beyond 12 provided e.g. No \$125

-months Medical Note

-OUAC & Transcript Fee Hard Copy with Signature INCLUDED

-and Seal including

-Letter Fee: e.g. Hard Copy with Signature INCLUDED

-Verification of and Seal including

-Enrolment mail/courier

-To learn more about our school fees, please visit: https://oeshighschool.com/school-fees/

-Refund Policy:

-• Ultimately it is the responsibility of the student to be aware of the courses they are purchasing from OES and how this reflects their coverage of OSSD credits.
+Ultimately it is the responsibility of the student to be aware of the courses they are purchasing from OES and how this reflects their coverage of OSSD credits.
 OES will provide guidance and support where and when possible.
 No refunds will be granted 24 hours after purchase.